puraminy/ibmss/README.md

 Use <Down> or <Up> keys to navigate between the items of a menu.
 Optionally, you can press the hotkey associated with each item which is shown at the beginning of that option.
 Press <Enter> to open or run a menu item.
 Some items are input boxes to get an input from the user.
 To escape an input box, you can either use <Esc> or simply <Down> key to go to the next item.
 Another useful key in the input box is left angle bracket (<) which clears the entire input box.

-## Access to website articles or opening a webpage
+## Accessing website articles or opening a webpage

 If you want to fetch and read the articles of a website, or a specific webpage, you can install `newspaper3k`.